exentio/koyomi-keyboard-adapter/README.md

-# Project Koyomi - keyboard adapter board
+# Project Koyomi - keyboard adapter boards

-Adapter board for the Vaio P keyboard, made from the reverse engineering for Project Koyomi, read [this blog post](https://blog.exentio.sexy/2024/04/25/project-koyomi-update-2.html) for more.
+Adapter boards for the Vaio P keyboard, made from the reverse engineering for Project Koyomi, read [this blog post](https://blog.exentio.sexy/2024/04/25/project-koyomi-update-2.html) for more.
-Consider this a reference design, you can use it in hand-wired builds, to test other keyboard variations, or to use in your own projects!
+Consider these reference designs, you can use them in hand-wired builds, to test other keyboard variations, or for use in your own projects!

-**⚠️ WARNING: at the moment of writing, the board hasn't been tested.**
+**⚠️ WARNING: at the moment of writing, the boards haven't been tested.**
 **I'm also planning a major redesign using the RP2354B.**

+The boards come in two variants, one with the RP2040 running the QMK firmware, and another using the RP2354A with currently no firmware (waiting for QMK support).
-The board uses an RP2040 controller running the QMK firmware, you can find the necessary build files in the `qmk-firmware` folder.
+For the RP2040 board, you can find the necessary build files in the `qmk-firmware` folder.
 Once the board is made and tested and all the features are added (the extra keys are missing), it'll be pushed to the mainstream QMK repo.
 The only supported layout for now is the JIS (Japanese) one on the first gen Vaio P, but it's merely a matter of reversing the matrix and changing the pins and layouts in the QMK config as necessary.